tester1969/pam-validity/README.md

 Good luck!

 P.S.
 I just did this for fun and I am no programmer.
 You can open a ticket but I am not sure I can solve.
 I want to add features  but we will see....

+P.S.2 On 1st gdm login you might get a prompt to unlock the keyring.
+Unfortunately this is a known issue and only unlocks with a password.